The event has ended, but the memories remain.

 Organizations continue to pile features and fixes onto the redesign process.
 Companies that overlooked mobile are making big changes in a panic, while those with designs suitable for any device aren’t sure what to do next.
 One thing that won’t change is that people crave easier, faster, and more widespread access to their information and tools.
 Learn how service design thinking, lean approaches to user experience, and co-design processes offer an alternative to the money pit, and deliver experiences that delight your users.

-Workshop: Responsive Design and Accessibility▼
+A Day Apart: Responsive Design and Accessibility▼

 Web design and development used to be “easy” in the days when we designed for fixed 640 x 480, 800 x 600, and 1024 x 768 pixel screens.
 Now, we have more screen sizes than we can possibly keep track of or even test with, not to mention the different devices we need to consider.
 Responsive web design sets us up for success by ensuring that we’re creating sites that work well on a vast array of devices of different sizes and capabilities.
 We get ahead of the curve by using responsive web design to build for the future.
 But there’s more to this story.
 There’s much, much more.